 Overall Reggie hit .285/.409/.627 with 28 long balls in just 263 AB.
 He had fanned 61 times and drew 51 walks, for a Three True Outcomes Percentage of 43.3%.
 He would have led the league in slugging had he gotten enough plate-appearances to qualify for that title.

 At age 39, Smith's abilities declined rapidly.
 He hit .255/.342/.511 in 1984 with 66 K and 17 HR in 231 AB.
 He injured his wrist, shoulder and knee that season, following a slew of injuries in the US.
 He also knocked out one Hanshin fan who had been vocal in his racist insults.
 The next day a gang of Tigers fans attacked Reggie and his son, Reggie Smith Jr. He was charged with and cleared of assault for this latter incident.

 While Smith was very critical of Japanese baseball (calling it 50 years behind the times and forced labor), he incorporated some of Sadaharu Oh's methods into his coaching with the Los Angeles Dodgers after his retirement.
 He became close friends with Yomiuri star Tatsunori Hara and thought very highly of Oh.

-Smith coached for Team USA in the 2000 Olympics and 2007 Baseball World Cup.
+Smith coached for Team USA in the 1999 Pan American Games, 2000 Olympics and 2007 Baseball World Cup.
 The Olympic team won Gold, the first time the US had done that.
 The World Cup team also won Gold, its first such medal in a Baseball World Cup in over 30 years.
 He was with the US for the 2008 Olympics, when they won Bronze.

 A man of many talents, Smith played seven different musical instruments.
 He also held a pilot's license.